allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 Prediction for a single image takes ~15ms which is fine for our case.

-We considered using [TensorFlow Serving](https://tensorflow.github.io/serving/) which is a tool for publishing TensorFlow models but we decided that this is a bit too heavy and complex for our simple use case.
+We considered using [TensorFlow Serving](https://tensorflow.github.io/serving/) which is a tool for publishing TensorFlow models but we decided that this was a bit too heavy and complex for our simple use case.

 We decided to export the model to a file and read it on a server having Keras and Tensorflow installed.